Linaname/spaceship/readme.md

 ## What is it

-Console game about space garbage.
+Console game about space debris.
 Works in linux text console.

 ## How to run